NellowTCS/CYD-Home/ESP32-2432S022C/README.md

 # ESP32-2432S022C Development Board

-The ESP32-2432S022C is a versatile development board based on the ESP32-S2-WROOM-32 module by Sunton.
+The ESP32-2432S022C is a versatile development board based on the **ESP32-WROOM-32** module by Sunton.
 It features a 240x320 ST7789 display, CST816S touch controller, SD card support, and a speaker, making it ideal for IoT projects, home automation, and interactive displays.
 With built-in Wi-Fi, a variety of GPIO pins, and support for multiple communication protocols (I2C, SPI, UART), this board is perfect for hobbyists and developers looking to create touch-enabled applications.

 ## Features

-- **Microcontroller**: ESP32-S2-WROOM-32 (single-core, 240 MHz)
+- **Microcontroller**: ESP32-WROOM-32 (dual-core, 240 MHz)
 - **Display**: 240x320 ST7789 TFT LCD with 8-bit I80 interface
 - **Touch**: CST816S capacitive touch controller (I2C)
 - **Storage**: MicroSD card slot (SPI interface)
 - **Audio**: Built-in speaker for simple audio output
 - **Connectivity**: Wi-Fi (802.11 b/g/n)
-- **Memory**: 4MB Flash, 320KB SRAM
+- **Memory**: 4MB Flash, 520KB SRAM
 - **Power**: 3.3V or 5V via USB-C or VIN pin
 - **GPIO**: Multiple GPIO pins with ADC, touch, and communication capabilities